-Find the distance between the vertices of the following hyperbola.
+Find the distance between the points where the

 \[